 ADRIANA OSPINA MESA

 Adriana Ospina Colombian artist residing in Bogota, Colombia.
 She studied Art with concentration in electronic media and arts of time in Los Andes University of Bogota, Colombia (2004), where she also did a Post-graduate degree as a Specialist in Multimedia Creation (2005).She won the Best video art Award at New York Independent Film and Video Festival (2005).
 In 2016 was a Pulse Prize Nominee in Pulse Art Fair Miami.
 In 2012 was invited to participate in the Tina B. Festival, European Arts festival, in Prague, Czech Republic.
 Made part of 12 best projects of the IILA Award of Photography, Roma, Italia (2008).
-Her artworks explore different art mediums, her latest exhibits include a site-specific installation at the Nueveochenta gallery in Bogota, called The Sun's vision (2009), the contemporary photography exhibit in the Museum of contemporary art of Bogota (2009) with her serie of “Vertical gardens”, also participated in the Off-Loop festival of Loop Barcelona with her video "Pink Balloons" in 2010.
+Her artworks explore different art mediums, including site-specific installations, done at the Nueveochenta gallery in Bogota, called The Sun's vision (2009).
+Her photography was shown in the Museum of Contemporary Art of Bogota (2009) with her series of “Vertical gardens”, a contemporary photography exhibit.
+Also participated in the Off-Loop festival of Loop Barcelona with her video "Pink Balloons" in 2010.
 She has participated in Art Fairs like the G-Z art fair in Basel in 2012, and Fountain Art Fair New York in 2014.